 How to Get Qualified as a Personal Trainer

 To be a personal trainer in the UK, you need to have the right qualifications.
 Your first step will be to get your Level 2 Gym Instructor Certificate.
-Once you have achieved this, you will move on to the Level 3 Personal Training Certificate.
+Once you have achieved this, you will move on to the Level 3 Personal Training Courses.
 Both will require a combination of practical and theoretical work.

 Once you have received your certification and the additional certificates that come as part of the course — such as a First Aid qualification — you will be qualified to work in a gym as a personal trainer or to strike out on your own as a self-employed personal trainer.
 You can find out more about how to become a personal trainer here.